This post may contain affiliate links. See our disclosure policy.

 - 1 c. water

-- Add water.
+- Place on ti leaves or in the crock pot.
+Add water.
 Fit remaining ti leaves (again, if you have them) around outer edge of crockpot.

 - Cover and cook on low for 8-10 hours or until it will easily shred into juices (do not drain).